Teaching Innovation Grant

 -

-The Adjunct Faculty Award for Teaching Innovation is an award that recognizes the outstanding contributions of our adjunct faculty to teaching and learning at our university.
+The Adjunct Faculty Award for Teaching Innovation was created in 2023 to recognize the outstanding contributions of our adjunct faculty to teaching and learning at our integrated university.
 This award aims to honor adjuncts who have demonstrated innovative teaching practices such as inclusive teaching pedagogies or online teaching approaches, and a commitment to student success.
-The award comes with a $250 prize and a plaque.
+The award comes with a $250 prize.

 -